"I can't even hazard to guess as to what they were trying to say with that title..."

 Barry: But for tonight, we are "Barry Jive & the Uptown Five".

 Nobody knows what the the title of the serial killer film 10 to Midnight is supposed to be referring to.
 It's not even clear what time is being referenced: is it 11:50 PM or the range 10:00 PM-12:00 AM?

-This one does make a bit of sense of one squints, though.
-"Chrysalid" is another form of the word chrysalis, meaning the stage a caterpillar goes into when it changes into another form (i.e., a butterfly).
+This one does make a bit of sense if one squints, though.
+"Chrysalid" is another form of the word "chrysalis," meaning the stage a caterpillar goes into when it changes into another form (i.e., a butterfly).
 The book deals with mutations, so a slightly less oblique version of the title would be "The Changed Ones."

 The second volume of The Lord of the Rings is called "The Two Towers".
 Based on events in Book 3, it seems certain that one of the towers is Orthanc.
 It's less clear what the other one is.
 Of the four other towers mentioned in the novel, the two most likely candidates are Minas Morgul and Barad-dűr.

 "I am not at all happy about the title 'the Two Towers'.
 It must if there is any real reference in it to Vol II refer to Orthanc and the Tower of Cirith Ungol.
 But since there is so much made of the basic opposition of the Dark Tower and Minas Tirith, that seems very misleading."
 (The Letters of J.R.R.
 Tolkien No 143, dated 1954)